thequeenofclubs/MinecraftServer/README.md

 # Server Info

+#### Version Info
 The server is currently using Minecraft 1.17.1

+#### Dependencies
 It's recommended to use optifine, which can be downloaded  [here](https://github.com/GabeThatGuy/MinecraftServer/raw/General-Info/Server-Resources/Optifine/OptiFine_1.17.1_HD_U_H1.jar "Download Optifine")

 The Server also uses a resource pack, which should be installed automatically by Minecraft when you join the server.
 If it doesn't, you can grab it [here](https://github.com/GabeThatGuy/MinecraftServer/raw/General-Info/Server-Resources/Resource%20Pack/vane-resource-pack.zip)

+#### <span style="color:blue">The server experiences planned downtime every week on Fridays at 8:00pm to conduct backups.</span>

+# <span style="color:red">Planned Downtime</span>
-# <span style="color:red">Expected Downtime - November 16, 2021, 1:00pm to 8:30am on November 17.</span>
+### Downtime Beginning at 1:00pm on November 16, 2021.
+Downtime Ending at 8:30am on November 17, 2021.

 # Server Changelog